tsgates/arch-wiki-markdown/wiki/Input_Japanese_using_uim.md

     $ uim-pref-gtk (Or, uim-pref-gtk3/uim-pref-qt4)

 which brings forth a GUI.

 Choose your preferring input method as 'Default input method'.

 Note:Mozc will be not listed in 'Default input method' at first time so you will need to add it into 'Enabled input methods' to use.

 You can run uim-xim or restart X to test your settings.

 Provided everything went well you should be able to input Japanese in X.

-お疲れ様です！

 > Input Japanese on Emacs